CutestHamster/alieninvasion/README.md

 # alieninvasion
 Working through the Alien Invasion Game from Python Crash Course 2nd Edition (Matthes)

-Requires pygame to be added to your python installation
+Requires Pygame to be added to your python installation

-See the following link for details: https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation
+See link for OS specific installation instructions: https://www.pygame.org/wiki/GettingStarted#Pygame%20Installation

-Alternatively you can install pygame by downloading requirements.txt and running 'pip -r requirements.txt' from command line

 Change the settings to your liking in settings.py

-alien_invasion.py contains the main game so run that from command line (eg. python3 alien_invasion.py)
+alien_invasion.py contains the main game, so run it (eg. python3 alien_invasion.py) to start the game

 Controls: 'Q' to quit, Left/Right arrow keys to move, Spacebar to shoot